Georgia Capital PLC Announces Share Buyback Transaction - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Georgia Capital PLC, a company involved in financial operations, announced a transaction involving the repurchase of its ordinary shares.
-This transaction is part of a share buyback and cancellation program initiated in December 2024.
-On September 30, 2025, the company repurchased 12,500 shares at a price of 2420 pence each, with plans to cancel these shares later in the month.
-This move will adjust the number of shares in treasury and voting rights, potentially impacting the company’s market positioning and shareholder value.
+Georgia Capital PLC has announced a transaction involving the repurchase of its ordinary shares as part of a share buyback and cancellation program initiated in December 2024.
+The company acquired 12,500 shares at an average price of 2538.3156 pence per share, with plans to cancel these shares later in the month.
+This move will result in the company holding 315,000 shares in treasury and having 35,386,857 voting rights, potentially impacting its market position and shareholder value.

 More about Georgia Capital PLC